 When you retain Dolman Law Group Accident Injury Lawyers, PA, instead of paying upfront for attorney’s fees, you will get to know more about our contingency fee basis.
 You are already worried about how you will support your family on one income.
 You do not need to worry about attorneys’ fees on top of your regular expenses.

-In many cases, medical professionals are more likely to delay collections on unpaid medical expenses if they know you are working with an attorney.
+In many cases, medical professionals are more likely to delay collections on unpaid medical expenses if they know you are working with a car accident attorney.
 Once you retain us, let your medical providers know and ask if they would consider holding expenses without reporting you to the credit bureaus.
 Many will allow this, and the worst they can say is “no.” You will never know unless you ask.

 When you do not have the stress of worrying about attorneys’ fees and medical expenses, your body can recover quicker than if you were to worry about these extra expenses.